Mark7888/youtube-summarizer/README.md

 - **One-Click Summaries**: Adds a "Summarize" button directly to the YouTube video player interface
 - **AI-Powered**: Uses OpenAI's powerful models (like GPT-4o-mini by default) to generate concise summaries
 - **View Original Transcript**: Access the complete transcript without leaving YouTube
+- **Chat Interface**: Engage in a conversation about the video content with the AI
 - **Markdown Support**: Displays summaries with proper formatting (headings, bullet points, etc.)
 - **Customizable**: Choose different AI models and customize the system prompt
 - **Resizable Summary Window**: Adjust the summary overlay to your preferred size